Chester-King/Intel-Edge-AI-Scholarship-Project/README.md

 ## License

-This project is open source so if anyone wants to use any part of the code feel free to do so.
+This project is completely open source.

 ## Acknowledgments